February 26, 2022 | 12:30 - 3:30 pm

 "How to Build a Simple, but Fast Car"

 The registration fee is $12 for the first car and $10.50 for each additional car.
-Registration can be done by unit leaders, den leaders or individuals and is completed online with credit card, electronic check or PayPal.
+Registration can be done by unit leaders, den leaders or individuals and is completed online with credit card or electronic check.
 There is no onsite registration.
 Council refund policy.

 - Car check-in will take place from 11:00 am to 1:00 pm.